 - You were not operating the vehicle.

-At jD LAW, we provide strong, reliable advocacy for our clients.
+At jD Law Criminal Defense Attorneys, we provide strong, reliable advocacy for our clients.
 Our lead Vista criminal defense lawyer is a board-certified Criminal Law Specialist who can dig into the details of your case and aggressively defend your future in and outside of the courtroom.
 We have handled numerous cases in North County and are well-versed at defending clients in front of judges and juries.

 Do not wait.
 Call us at (760) 630-2000 to get a free initial consultation.